lew1ss/lew1ss/README.md

 - Secure backend architecture
 - Proper separation of concerns
 - Real-world problem solving
+- Designing systems with maintainability and future scaling in mind

 Most of my professional projects are internal institutional systems, so the repositories here are personal projects built to showcase my skills and architecture decisions.

 ## 📌 Featured Projects

-🚧 Projects are being prepared and will be added soon.

-(Currently working on personal full stack applications to showcase my backend-focused approach.)
+🚧 New projects are currently under development.

+I am building backend-heavy full stack applications focused on:
+- authentication & authorization
+- role-based access control
+- clean architecture
+- PostgreSQL data modeling

+They will be published here as public showcase projects.

 ## 🎯 Currently Focusing On